hapax/hapax.github.io/assets/extreme.md

 outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier.

-My goal is to give a quick outline of some old ideas that were new to me and that I found useful or cool.
+My goal is to give a quick outline of these beautiful ideas, more or less as working notes for myself.
 I'll start with some basic results, expanding on the $n
 \approx 1/p$ observation, and compute (asymptotically) the expected largest sample for a Gaussian.